ffund/tcp-ip-essentials/lab2/2-9-ip-subnet.md

 I will show you how to do this with an example - to do it yourself, you'll have to substitute the relevant IP addresses and port numbers for _your_ connection in the commands below.

-You will repeat the steps below for all four hosts in your topology.
+You will repeat the steps below for four hosts in your topology: romeo, juliet, hamlet, and ophelia.

 First, use